NeotomaDB/EPD_binder/complex_workflow.md

 ---
 title: "A Not so Simple Workflow"
-author: "Simon Goring, Socorro Dominguez Vidana"
+author: "Simon Goring, Socorro Dominguez Vidaña"
 date: "2022-05-27"
 output:
   html_document: